spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/5-create-tasks-and-import-products-from-akeneo-to-sccos.md

 ## Test the outgoing connection

-Before importing data from Akeneo, you can test whether configuration of the outgoing and Akeneo to Base transformer is set up correctly and processes the data as needed.
-To test the outgoing configuration and its transformers, do the following:
+Before importing data from Akeneo, you can test whether the configuration of the outgoing connection and Akeneo to Base transformer is set up correctly and processes the data as needed.
+To test the outgoing connection and its transformers, do the following:

-1. Go to *Tasks* and click any of the tasks you created at the previous step.
+1. Go to *Tasks* and click any of the tasks you created in the previous step.
 2. Click the **Entity data** tab.
 3. To copy the contents of the tab, click the blue button in the top left corner of the content area.
 ![entity-data](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/create-tasks-and-import-products-from-akeneo-to-sccos/entity-data.png)